-Cafe de la Pedrera, Passeig de Gracia 92 – I only stopped for a coffee at an outdoor table but when I went indoors I spotted the original Gaudí ceiling!
+Cafe de la Pedrera, Passeig de Gracia 92 – I only stopped for a coffee at an outdoor table but when I went indoors I spotted….. yes!
+It has an original Gaudí ceiling!
 You need to visit this grand cafe if only for the ceiling.
-Click here to read some more about Gaudí’s extraordinary work at Casa Mila, otherwise known as La Pedrera, as the cafe is in the same building.
+Click here to read some more about Gaudí’s extraordinary work at Casa Mila, otherwise known as La Pedrera.
+The cafe is in the same building.

 Nou Candanchú, Plaça de la Vila de Gràcia 9 – very busy and with packed tables outside possibly because we were visiting during the Gràcia festival.
-This is famous for its tapas with a traditional menu and lots of traditional atmosphere, reasonable prices, large portions and a good steak.
-Everyone was happy.
+This is famous for its tapas with a traditional menu and lots of traditional atmosphere.
+With reasonable prices, large portions and a good steak, everyone was happy.

 Amélie, Plaça de la Vila de Gràcia 11 – a more modern and international spin on tapas also in the Gràcia district.

-La Guingueta Escriba, Platja Bogatell – An evening at the beach with tapas and beer.
-This is a simple beach cafe with just the sort of food you want when you’ve just got out of the sea.
+La Guingueta Escriba, Platja Bogatell – Perfect for an evening at the beach with tapas and beer.
+This is a simple beach cafe with the sort of food you crave when you’ve just got out of the sea.
 There’s an interesting cocktail menu too.
 Closed in the winter I believe.

 Where to Stay in Barcelona First Time

 I found the Well and Come hotel during one of those evenings of Googling and reading reviews.
 I wanted a reasonably priced place with free wi-fi and a pool.
 The Gràcia district looked interesting and the 4 star Hotel Well and Come was close by in Eixample.